rkolbi/GuardianBridge/Docs/README.md

     Now you know for sure that help is on the way.
 * **Multi-Responder Updates:** Emergencies often require more than one responder.
 As each team member sends `RESPONDING`, you see a running list of names:
     * *First responder:* `🤖 Help is on the way.
 Alice is responding to your alert.`
-    * *Second responder:* `🤖 Help is on ahe way.
+    * *Second responder:* `🤖 Help is on the way.
 Alice and Bob are now responding to your alert.`
 * **SOS with Context:** A message is good.
 A message with context saves lives.
 Add a short note to your SOS—for example:
     ```
     SOSM Need medical assistance for injured dog